USB Video Bridge

 Note: Video formats that are exposed to the PC are also dynamically filtered at runtime based on the USB connection speed.
 Notice that HD YUY2 formats are automatically removed when the connection speed is USB 2.0.
 For example: In a BYOD scenario, a USB 3.0 capable laptop can connect to a Core Nano with a maximum format of 1920x1080p30 YUY2.
 Using the same USB cable, a different USB 2.0 capable laptop can connect with a maximum format of 1920x1080p30 MJPEG.
 This feature offers flexibility without the need to redeploy.

-1. The Q-SYS Core 110f and 110c processors support YUY2 formats only and are therefore limited to a maximum format of 960x540p15 with a USB 2.0 connection; USB 3.0 connections are highly recommended.
-MJPEG formats are unavailable for USB 2.0 and USB 3.0 connections from Core 110f and Core 110c processors.
+1. The Q-SYS Core 110f and Core 110c processors supports YUY2 formats only and are therefore limited to a maximum format of 960x540p15 with a USB 2.0 connection; USB 3.0 connections are highly recommended.
+MJPEG formats are unavailable for USB 2.0 and USB 3.0 connections from Core 110f processors.
+Video Bridging on the Core 110c is not supported after version 9.5.

 2. 960x540p15 is the maximum format supported for Core 110f with USB 2.0 connection; however, most host applications will choose the next best, higher frame rate format 848x480p30.
 These formats are not available for TSC Generation 3.